suhasmaddali/Car-Prices-Prediction/README.md

 ## Introduction

 There are a lot of __car manufacturers__ in the US.
 With the development of manufacturing units and tests, there are a lot of cars being manufactured with a lot of features.
-Therefore, innovators are coming with the latest developments in the field and they are ensuring that the drivers get the best experience going on a ride in these cars.
+Therefore, innovators are coming up with the latest developments in the field and they are ensuring that the drivers get the best experience going on a ride in these cars.

 ![alt text](https://media.wired.com/photos/59547e60ce3e5e760d52d429/191:100/w_1280,c_limit/02_Bugatti-VGT_photo_ext_WEB.jpg)